-We recommend the District establish and follow internal controls to ensure staff fully understand the requirements for ECF Program awards.
-Specifically, the District should request reimbursement only for eligible equipment and services provided to students with unmet need and maintain documentation demonstrating compliance with this requirement.
+We further recommend the District establish and follow internal controls to ensure staff fully understand the requirements for ECF awards.
+Specifically, the District should request reimbursement only for eligible equipment and services provided to students and staff with unmet need and maintain documentation demonstrating compliance.